 The language is powerful enough to be useful but limited in order to allow for a safe server-side filtering system.
-The intention is to make it impossible for users to do anything more complex (and dangerous) than write simple mail filters, along with facilitating the use of GUIs for filter creation and manipulation.
-The language is not Turing-complete: it provides no way to write a loop or a function and variables are not provided.
+The intention is to make it impossible for users to do anything more complex (and dangerous) than write simple mail filters, along with facilitating the use of graphical user interfaces (GUIs) for filter creation and manipulation.
+The base language was not designed to be Turingcomplete: it does not have a loop control structure or functions.

 Scripts written in Sieve are executed during final delivery, when the message is moved to the user-accessible mailbox.
-In systems where the MTA does final delivery, such as traditional Unix mail, it is reasonable to sort when the MTA deposits mail into the user's mailbox.
+In systems where the Mail Transfer Agent (MTA) does final delivery, such as traditional Unix mail, it is reasonable to filter when the MTA deposits mail into the user's mailbox.

 There are a number of reasons to use a filtering system.
-Mail traffic for most users has been increasing due to increased usage of e-mail, the emergence of unsolicited email as a form of advertising, and increased usage of mailing lists.
+Mail traffic for most users has been increasing due to increased usage of email, the emergence of unsolicited email as a form of advertising, and increased usage of mailing lists.